FAIRNS/Number_and_syntax_units_in_LSTM_LMs/README.md

 └── supplementary_material.pdf
 ```

-Pre-trained LSTM language models together with the corresponding datasets used for their training and evaluations can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs)
+The pre-trained LSTM English language model together with the corresponding datasets used for their training and evaluation can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs)